 We transformed our workplace at our historic headquarters in Washington, DC, taking the opportunity to consolidate our central offices into a catalyst to something bigger and better: we have profoundly changed where and how we work—while saving the taxpayer money.

-The following are “Lessons Learned” for anyone evaluating a transition to the Total Workplace should consider.
+The following are lessons learned for anyone evaluating a workplace strategy transition:

 - Be good stewards of the American taxpayer’s dollar.

 - Leadership must clearly support the goals and objectives for its workplace.